Environmental Chemicals and Detoxification

 Other sources of common environmental exposures are pumping gas, travelling on airplanes (exposure to jet exhaust), smoking (Cigarettes, Marijuana, Hookah), and alcohol.

-There are multiple ways to determine if you have environmental toxins wandering in your system.
+There are multiple ways to determine if you have environmental chemicals wandering in your system.
 You can take surveys that go through your exposure history.
 You can discuss your toxin history with a knowledgeable functional medicine practitioner.
 You may know that you have toxin accumulation based on symptoms, hormonal imbalances, weight gain, or other symptoms.

 What if I feel fine yet my Environmental Toxin levels are high?